LibreHealthIO/RadAIJournal/README.md

 $ flask run
 ```

-Go to localhost:5000 to access the application
+Go to <a href="http://localhost:5000"> http://localhost:5000 </a>to access the application

 ### Contributors
 1. Judy Gichoya